25 Sep 3 security questions you should be asking yourself about your website.

 3. Does our website have an SSL certificate?

 The question used to be, “Does my website need an SSL certificate?”
 Now you should be asking if you have one or not.
 If you don’t have one, get one today!
 No matter what kind of business you own, in our experience this is a minimum requirement if you want to keep your website secure.
 If you don’t know what I’m talking about, an SSL certificate is a bit of code on your server that provides a layer of security.
 When a web browser contacts your website, the SSL certificate provides an encrypted connection.
 It’s kind of like sealing a letter in an envelope before sending it through the mail.
 If you’ve ever visited a website and seen a padlock next to the URL with a message saying “Connection is secure,” that means that website has an SSL certificate.

 So how can you get one?
 If you choose a good hosting provider often times SSL certificates are included in the monthly cost or as a free add-on.
 If not you may have to purchase one through your current hosting provider.

 As a best practice we require all websites we build to have an SSL certificate installed and include that in our monthly hosting fee.
 Not only does it add an extra layer of security, but SSL certificates have other benefits, most notably that Google gives a “boost” to secure websites over non-secure websites.
 So by installing an SSL certificate you are essentially improving your search engine rankings, or at least increasing the chances you’ll appear above other sites that are not secured.

 So if you’re managing a website today, ask yourself these three questions.
 If you’re unsure of the answer or need help, contact us!
 At IFC we offer full-service hosting packages on our very own dedicated servers.

-Tony Kraayenbrink is the founder, owner, and website guru of In Form Creations.
+Tony Kraayenbrink is the founder, owner, and website guru of IFC Studios.
 Outside the office he loves soccer, Sour Patch Kids, and is endlessly inspired by his amazing wife and children.